Hahnel Modus 600rt review

 So this is a quick review of the Hahnel Modus 600RT pro kit speedlights.

 I have to say I was expecting this system to be very lightweight and poorly built considering the price and the specifications.

-I have been very pleasantly surprised with the kit so far, the change over from my Nikon flashguns in feel has been minimal.
+I have been very pleasantly surprised with the kit, the change over from my Nikon flashguns in feel has been minimal.
 The change over as regards how they work for you has been simply breathtaking.